kazurayam/unittest-helper/docs/index.md

     > Task :app:testClasses
     [test_write_under_current_working_directory] p = ~/github/unittest-helper/app/sample1.txt

 The call to `Paths.get(p)` interpretes a relative path to the runtime **Current Working Directory** of the process.
-In the above case, `~/github/unittest-helper/app/` is the current working directory, and it happened to be equal to the project directory.
+In the above case, the current working directory WILL be set `~/github/unittest-helper/app/`.
+And the path is equal to the project directory.

-Is the current working directory equal to the project directory? --- Usually yes.
+Is the current working directory equal to the project directory always? --- Usually yes.
 But sometimes not.
-When the current working directory has got to be different from the project directory, it will confuse us very much.
-So I do not like to depend on the current working directory in my unit-tests.
+When the current working directory is different from the project directory, we will be really confused.

+So I do not like my unit-tests to depend on the current working directory.
+Any other way?

 ### Example 2 : resolve the project dir via classpath